Akshay-Hegde/pyro-sponsors-module/README.md

 ### Features

-* List spornsors with sort ordering
+* List sponsors with sort ordering
 * Feature sponsors with limit
 * Simple image dropdown for selecting photos

+#### Fields

+* id
+* title
+* link
+* image

+You could use this module for listing other things, but I find that when listing out sponsors, this info is pretty standard.

 #### Changing The Feature Limit